Code-Institute-Submissions/YogaCity/README.md

 __Header__<br>
 The uppercase title will be on the left in the color gold with text shadow #666666 (dark grey).<br>
 The navigation menu will be horizontally on the right on large devices. <br>
-Each navigation menu item will be placed in a seprate golden circle. <br>
-The active page will have a grey border around the golden circle of the navigation menu.<br>
+The active page will have a grey border around the active menu item.<br>
-The golden circle of the navigation menu will get a shadow element below the circle, when hover over.<br>
+When hover over a menu item, that item will get a grey shadow at the bottom.<br>
 When the _locations_ menu item is pressed, there will be a collapsable menu with the available locations.<br>
-The collapsed menu will have the location names vertical, dark grey text with a white background.
+The collapsed menu will have the location names vertical, dark grey text with a white background.<br>
 On small and medium devices the menu will become a collapsable menu or _hamburger_ menu.<br>
 The _hamburger_ menu will have a golden border.<br>